VinCam01/ML_Project_775831/README.md

 After computing the metric, a 0.25 threshold was set and the features below it were either included in the class 'OTHER', if the variable was encoded, or dropped it otherwise.

 ### 2.2 - Models
-In this section we will explore all the statistical and machine learning models that we attempted in order to find the best performing one regarding the accomplishment of our goal.
+This section analyzes all the statistical and machine learning models that were attempted in order to accomplish our goal.
-To asses the performance of our models, we adopted a 5 fold cross-validation, instead of a train-test split.
+To asses the performance of our models, a 5 fold cross-validation was adopted, instead of a train-test split.
 5 fold cross-validation is an algorithm that initially partitions the dataset into five equal-sized subsets or folds.
 The cross-validation process then iterates five times, each time utilizing a different fold as the validation set while the remaining four folds serve as the training data.
 This ensures that every data point is used for validation exactly once across the five iterations, thereby maximizing data utilization.
 During each iteration, the model is trained on the training folds and evaluated on the validation fold, yielding a performance metric.
 These performance metrics are recorded for each iteration.
 Subsequently, the average performance across all five iterations is computed to obtain a single, robust estimate of the model's performance.
 This approach not only reduces bias in performance estimates but also enhances the reliability and robustness of the model evaluation process.
 Furthermore, the use of multiple folds allows for a comprehensive comparison of different models or parameter settings, aiding in the selection of the most suitable model configuration for the given dataset.
 Additionally, where possible, Optuna hyperparameter tuning was employed to discover the best parameters.
-We opted for this optimizer due to its computational efficiency compared to Grid Search, and its superior performance relative to Random Search.
+This optimizer was chosen due to its computational efficiency compared to Grid Search, and its superior performance relative to Random Search.
 Optuna leverages Bayesian optimization techniques to navigate the hyperparameter space efficiently, prioritizing hyperparameter sets that exhibit optimal performance throughout the search process.
 By incorporating historical performance data, Optuna enhances the likelihood of identifying optimal hyperparameters, contributing to improved model performance.

 #### 2.2.1 - Logistic Regression
 The first model used is a Logistic Regression.
-Logistic regression is used to determine the probability of an event.
+Logistic regression determines the probability of an event.
 Conventionally, the event is represented as a categorical dependent variable.
 The probability of the event is expressed using the sigmoid (or “logit”) function[^1]:

 $$
 P(\hat{Y} = 1 \mid X = x) = \frac{1}{1 + e^{-(b + \mathbf{w}^T \mathbf{x})}}
 $$

-dove $\mathbf{w} = \{w_1, w_2, \ldots, w_n\}$ sono i pesi e $b$ è il termine di bias.
+where $\mathbf{w} = \{w_1, w_2, \ldots, w_n\}$ are the weights and $b$ is the bias term.
 Logistic regression is used in classification problems and the coefficients are estimated using either the maximum likelihood estimator or stochastic gradient descent.

-As we will see in next sections, despite being the 'simplest' of the models used, the metrics are still very high.
+As the following section will display, despite being the 'simplest' of the models used, the metrics are still very high.

 [^1]:Kapoor, Amita, Antonio Gulli, and Sujit Pal.
 "Deep Learning with TensorFlow and Keras–3rd edition."
 Small (2017)

 #### 2.2.2 - Random Forest
-Secondly we implemented a Random Forest.
+Secondly a Random Forest was implemented.
-Random forests is a statistical or machine-learning algorithm for prediction.
+Random Forest is a statistical or machine-learning algorithm for prediction.
 Random decision forests easily adapt to nonlinearities found in the data and therefore tend to predict better than linear regression.
 More specifically, ensemble learning algorithms like random forests are well suited for medium to large datasets.
 The tree-based models form the building blocks of the random forest algorithm.
 A tree-based model involves recursively partitioning the given dataset into two groups based on a certain criterion until a predetermined stopping condition is met.
 At the bottom of decision trees are so-called leaf nodes or leaves[^2].

 **Hyperparameters**:
 - n_estimators: 117 -> number of trees in the forest.